yanglum/metaseg_gui/README.md

 Reset mask: reset mask to original.

 ## Identify doublets
-Allows manual identification of doublets by drawing a bounding box around the doublet.
+Allows automatic and manual identification of doublet ecDNA by drawing a bounding box around the doublet.

+Auto ID: auto identify doublet ecDNAs and draw a bounding box around them.

-Draw bounding box: click and drag to draw a box.
+Draw box: click and drag to draw a box around a doublet.
 Release mouse to finish drawing box.

+Undraw box: click inside a box to delete it.

-Undraw box: undo the last box drawn.
+Undo: undo the last box drawn.

 ## Hot keys
 Tab: open image